HorizonHnk/Embedded-Water-Management-Systems/README.md

 ## 📖 **Project Overview**

-This repository contains comprehensive embedded systems projects for **water management applications**, featuring both **Arduino-based solar systems** and **industrial washing machine controllers**.
-The projects demonstrate real-world applications of microcontroller programming, sensor integration, and automated control systems.
+This repository contains a comprehensive **solar-powered washing machine system** that operates completely off-grid using renewable energy.
+The project demonstrates real-world application of microcontroller programming, solar power management, and automated appliance control in an integrated sustainable solution.

 ### 🌐 **Live Documentation & Demos**